rust-lang/rfcs/text/0000-delegation-of-implementation.md

 impl Encodable for HighResolutionStamp use self.0;
 ```

 Again this feature adds no new concept.
-It just simplify an existing code pattern.
+It just simplifies an existing code pattern.
 However it is interesting to understand the similarities and differences with inheritance.
-The *delegating type* (`H<'a>` in the first example) implicitely "inherit" methods (`hash`) of the *delegated trait* (`Hash`) from the *surrogate type* (`&'static str` which is the type of the expression `self.name`) like a subclass inherit methods from its superclass(es).
+The *delegating type* (`H<'a>` in the first example) implicitely "inherits" methods (`hash`) of the *delegated trait* (`Hash`) from the *surrogate type* (`&'static str` which is the type of the *delegating expression* `self.name`) like a subclass inherits methods from its superclass(es).
 A fundamental difference is that the delegating type is not a subtype of the surrogate type in the sense of Liskov.
 There is no external link between the types.
 The surrogate may even be less visible than the delegating type.
-Another difference is that the developer has a total control on which part of the surrogate type to reuse whereas class hierarchy forces him/her to import the entire public interface of the superclass (this is because a superclass plays two roles: the one of the surrogate type and the one of the delegated trait).
+Another difference is that the developer has a total control on which part of the surrogate type to reuse whereas class hierarchy forces him/her to import the entire public interface of the superclass (this is because a superclass plays two roles: the role of the surrogate type and the role of the delegated trait).

 ## Partial delegation

-If we consider this code
+If we consider this piece of code:
 ```rust
 // from rust/src/libsyntax/attr.rs
 impl AttrMetaMethods for Attribute {